silviomm/transactions/README.md

 docker compose up --build
 ```

+This will get the api up and running on `localhost:8080`.

 ## Usage
 You can import the Postman collection found in the root folder [here](/pismo-challenge.postman_collection.json) to make HTTP requests.